astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 ## Step 1: Create an Astro project

-To run Airflow locally, you first need to create an Astro project, which contains the set of files necessary.
+To run Airflow locally, you first need to create an Astro project.

 1. Create a new directory for your Astro project: